 The 'Polish Hammer' pounded his way from European leagues to become a starting NBA center, known for his bruising screens and relentless rebounding.

-Marcin Gortat's story is one of self-made, blue-collar triumph.
-The son of an Olympic boxer, he inherited a fighter's mentality, which he used to forge an unlikely path to the NBA.
-After being a relatively unknown second-round draft pick, he honed his craft as a backup to Dwight Howard in Orlando, where his physical play and energy made him a fan favorite.
-His breakthrough came with the Phoenix Suns, where he blossomed into a double-double machine and one of the league's most effective pick-and-roll finishers.
-A trade to Washington solidified his status as a full-time starting center; his bone-crunching screens for John Wall became a signature of the Wizards' offense.
-Gortat's 12-year career stands as a testament to hard work, making him the most successful Polish player in NBA history and a trailblazer for European big men.
+Marcin Gortat played 12 NBA seasons after being drafted in the second round.
+The son of an Olympic boxer, he brought a fighter's mentality to the court.
+Backing up Dwight Howard in Orlando, his physical play and energy made him a fan favorite.
+In Phoenix, he became a double-double machine and one of the league's most effective pick-and-roll finishers.
+A trade to Washington solidified his role as a full-time starting center.
+His bone-crunching screens for John Wall became a signature of the Wizards' offense.
+Gortat finished his career as the most successful Polish player in NBA history and a trailblazer for European big men.

 1981–1996